 The 33 Best Things To Do in Chicago

-As a Chicago native who moved away long ago, I still yearn for the city’s bustling streets, iconic treats, and fun happenings.
+As a Chicago native who moved away long ago, I still yearn for the city’s bustling streets, iconic treats, and plethora of fun activities.

 The Art Institute of Chicago

 The Art Institute of Chicago tops many lists of things to do in the iconic city for a good reason.
-It’s one of the top art museums in the country and is filled with pieces from antiquity to modern art.
+It’s one of the top art museums in the country, featuring works from antiquity to modern art.

-Stroll through the medieval wing to see the artistry of armor and weaponry from the Middle Ages, then pop up to the impressionism section to view an impressive array of Monet’s haystacks.
-The museum features hundreds of famous artworks from the most renowned painters in all of history.
+Stroll through the medieval wing to see the artistry of armor and weaponry from the Middle Ages, then pop up to the Impressionism section to view one of the largest collections of Impressionist works outside Europe.
+I could spend hours enjoying the array of Monet’s haystack paintings on display, but there’s far more to see in the massive museum.

 The Field Museum of Natural History